mark3lau/baolau2/README.md

    1. In Github repository, select the mark3lau/baolau2 project.
    2. Click on the green Gitpod button near the top of the repository page, this will open the Gitpod workspace.
-   3. Inside the terminal, you can render Baolau restaurant website in the browser by typing "python3 manage.py runserver".
+   3. Inside the terminal, you can render the Baolau restaurant website in the browser by typing "python3 manage.py runserver".

    ### **Heroku**
    The site was deployed to Heroku.
 The steps to deploy are as follows: